gipfeli/KProject/README.md

 password=password
 port=5432
 ```
-1. `XMLParser.py`(with HIN Client runnning in background), and type the card number in.
+1.1. `XMLParser.py`(with HIN Client runnning in background), and type the card number in.
 That would retrieve patient info from HIN, and insert it into database

-2. `AutoUpdateMedListe.py` will automatically retrieve the Excel file from Federal Office of Public Health, or BaG, and insert data in database (Description, introduced date, SwissmedicNr, GTIN, and selling price)
+1.2 `AutoUpdateMedListe.py` will automatically retrieve the Excel file from Federal Office of Public Health, or BaG, and insert data in database (Description, introduced date, SwissmedicNr, GTIN, and selling price).

+1.3 (optional) `Add_pharma_code.py` will read the old publication of BaG (Jan.2015), compare the Swissmedic.Nr and add the pharmacode accordingly into the database.

 ## TODO